How can you become part of the answer instead of the problem? You can become a catalyst for change right where you are.

 Values of integrity

 If our lives are cluttered with excess baggage of hate, greed or fear, it is not easy to tap into this inner source of truth.
 As part of our quiet time, we need to run a virus scan on our lives to detect the integrity gaps.
+We need to take a personal inventory and be willing to throw away what we don't need.

 To help in the process, Initiatives of Change offers absolute standards of honesty, purity, unselfishness and love applied to public and private life.
 As you explore what these standards mean for you their challenge becomes clearer.